SS Aberdeen (1881)

-SS Aberdeen was a British cargo liner launched in 1882.
-She was designed for service from London to Australia.
-She was the first ship to be successfully powered by a triple expansion steam engine.
-The triple expansion engine then became the standard type of steam engine to be installed in seagoing vessels.
-The fuel economy achieved meant that steam could now outcompete sail on all major commercial routes.
+SS Aberdeen was a British cargo liner completed in 1882.
+She was designed for service from London to Australia, and was the first ship to be successfully powered by a triple expansion steam engine.
+The triple expansion engine very quickly became the standard choice for the entire industry, with its predecessor, the two cylindered compound engine virtually ceasing to be built by 1885.
+The fuel economy achieved meant that steam propulsion was able to outcompete sail on all major commercial routes.

-Aberdeen was sold in 1906 to the Ottoman government.
-She served as a Turkish troopship in World War I until a British submarine sank her in 1915.
+Aberdeen was sold in 1906 to the Ottoman government and renamed Halep.
+She served as a Turkish troopship in World War I before being sunk by a British submarine in 1915.

 Design and construction

-Aberdeen was designed as the first steamship in the fleet of the Aberdeen Line, intended for high speed service between the United Kingdom and Australia and the Far East.
-She was constructed at Govan in the shipyard of Robert Napier and Sons on Clydeside, Scotland.
-The senior partner at Napier's was Alexander Carnegie Kirk, a talented engineer who had experimentally fitted the world's first "triple expansion" compound steam engine to the SS Propontis in 1874.
-Triple expansion engines required much higher boiler pressures than was readily available from the contemporary technology.
-Propontis had boiler problems from the outset.
+Aberdeen was designed as the first steamship in the fleet of the Aberdeen Line, intended for high speed service between the United Kingdom, Australia, and the Far East.
+She was launched at Govan in the shipyard of Robert Napier and Sons on Clydeside, Scotland on 21 December 1881.
+The senior partner at Napier's was Alexander Carnegie Kirk, a talented engineer who had experimentally fitted the world's first marine "triple expansion" compound steam engine on the SS Propontis in 1874.
+Triple expansion engines required much higher boiler pressures than was readily available from the contemporary technology, and Propontis had boiler problems from the outset.
 150 psi had been the planned boiler pressure, but the replacement boilers that had to be fitted could only achieve 90 psi.